Alto IRA is a self directed IRA custodian. In this comprehensive review, we’ll cover:

 Alto IRA offers two different types of accounts:

-- The Alternative IRA.
-This type of account gives you access to Alto IRA’s list of 50+ partners, which includes managed crypto funds, private equity, venture capital funds, crowdfunded real estate platforms and more.
-In addition, you can also bring your own private deals to Alto, such as real estate investments.
+- The Alto IRA.
+This type of account gives you access to Alto IRA’s list of partners, which includes managed crypto funds, private equity, venture capital funds, crowdfunded real estate platforms and more.

 - Alto CryptoIRA.
 This type of account is needed if you plan on investing in cryptocurrency outside of a fund.
 With this plan, crypto is bought, sold and held at Coinbase.

-Alto investors can choose one or both of the Alternative IRA or Alto CryptoIRA plans, though a fee is required for each account (more on fees here).
+Alto investors can choose one or both of the IRA or Alto CryptoIRA plans, though a fee is required for each account.

-You can choose to transfer existing IRA funds or contribute cash to fund your account, keeping in mind that you’re subject to the annual contribution limit (a maximum of $6,000 annually) when contributing cash.
+You can transfer your existing IRA, roll over 401(k) funds, or contribute cash to fund your account, keeping in mind that you’re subject to the annual contribution limit (a maximum of $6,500 annually for those under 50, and $7,500 for those over 50, when contributing cash.

-Some of the categories of partner Alto IRA gives you access to include:
+Some of the partner types the Alto Alternative IRA gives you access to include:

 Popular names on the list include:

 One notable exclusion is equities.
-For those looking to maintain a large allocation in stocks, such as an index fund, it would be necessary to have another IRA account at a traditional brokerage.
+For those looking to maintain a large stock allocation, such as an index fund, it would be necessary to have another IRA account at a traditional brokerage.

 Here’s a full list of Alto IRA’s investment partners.